Your percentage of operational ownership and costs

 Step-by-Step Example

-Lease has 18.75% (3/16) landowner royalty.
-This is paid to mineral owners off the top of gross revenue before working interest owners receive anything.
+Surface lease specifies 18.75% (3/16) landowner royalty on all oil and gas production.
+This is paid off the top of gross revenue before any working interest owner receives anything.
+This is a lease term that cannot be changed post-signing.

 Real-World Use Cases